-Force Majeure/Act of God – An unforeseeable event that forces a cancelation or postponement of the wedding such as natural disaster, pandemics, war, etc.
+Force Majeure/Act of God – An unforeseeable event that forces a cancelation or postponement of the wedding, such as a natural disaster, pandemic, war, etc.

-Garland – Strands of greenery and flowers can be used to dress up any surfaces at your wedding.
+Garland – Strands of greenery and flowers can be used to dress up any surface at your wedding.

-Gobo Lighting – Creative lighting in the forms of shapes cast onto the floors or walls.
+Gobo Lighting – Creative lighting in the form of shapes cast onto the floors or walls.
 Gobo can be custom created with your monogram and shine on your dance floor.